InterVolz/intervolzdotcom/about.md

 ## ABOUT

-Hello, I'm Maxwell, a 34 year old software engineer living in San Francisco.
+Hello, I am Maxwell, a 34 year old software engineer living in San Francisco.

 I am passionate about computers.
 Currently, for work, I automate various systems from bare metal to graphical dashboards using Python.
 I also like to write Python and JavaScript for fun!
 I love making things.